Confy-Code/plsql_window_functions_28945_ISINGIZWE/README.md

 <img width="665" height="415" alt="Full outer join" src="https://github.com/user-attachments/assets/d3615c06-cb58-46e1-a3ce-817c15ec192a" />

 ## 3.5 SELF JOIN
-In our case, this showed those customers who are competing for the product in the same region
+In our case, this showed those customers who are competing for the product in the same region.
+This competition-analysis helps us to identify a region the business should focus on to supply many of its products.

     SELECT c1.customer_name AS customer_1, c2.customer_name AS customer_2, c1.region_id
     FROM customers c1